BGameiro2000/LinuxDocs/Installation.md

 > pacstrap /mnt base base-devel linux-zen linux-zen-headers linux-zen-docs --ignore linux linux-headers linux-docs
 > </pre>
 > For a list of available kernels please refer [here](https://wiki.archlinux.org/index.php/Kernel#Officially_supported_kernels).
+> I recommend installing <code>linux-zen</code> for desktop/laptop use (and gaming), <code>linux-hardened</code> for server, nas or anything that may be exposed to the network.
+For any other purpose, or if you don't want to mess with the kernel, just stick to the vanilla kernel as most differrences are unnoticeable.

 > **You only need to install the <code>base</code> package and <code>base-devel</code> if you're using AUR.**

 >You can install any official package with <code>pacstrap</code> but this [is not recommended](https://bbs.archlinux.org/viewtopic.php?id=181675).

 ### Basic configuration